msabramo/kallithea/docs/api/api.rst

 <your_server>/_admin/api .

-API ACCESS FOR WEB VIEWS
+API access for web views
 ++++++++++++++++++++++++

 API access can also be turned on for each web view in Kallithea that is